 • Seek internal resolution.
 Before taking legal action, explore whether the issue can be resolved internally within the organization or with the client.
 Present your evidence to the appropriate party and request a thorough investigation.
 If the organization or client takes corrective action, this may resolve the issue without anything further.

 • Contact an experienced employment lawyer.
-If the issue persists or escalates, contact an experienced employment lawyer.
+If the issue persists or escalates, hire a discrimination lawyer.
 Remember that there is a deadline for filing a complaint.
-It’s essential to act promptly to ensure your complaint is filed within the appropriate timeframe.
+It’s essential to act promptly to file your complaint within the appropriate timeframe.

 Are Independent Contractors Protected From Discrimination in California?